all-of-us/pyclient/py/README.md

 Use this function if you want access to the full [Concept](swagger_docs/Concept.md) data in your code.

-### `aou_workbench_client.concepts.get_concepts_frame`

-`get_concepts_frame` returns a DataFrame from the constructed from the results of calling `search_concepts`, with columns for concept ID, name, code, domain, vocabulary, and count.

-Use this function if you want to get back a data frame but have control over its rendering.

 ## Using cohorts

 The `aou_workbench_client.cohorts` module provides functions for retrieving data about participants